-Jon Gibson is a flautist, saxophonist, composer and visual artist, known as one of the founding members of the Philip Glass Ensemble and as a key player on several seminal minimalist music compositions.
-Gibson uses various instruments from around the world in his performances of jazz and classical music.
-He was a founding member of the Philip Glass Ensemble, with whom he continues to perform today.
+Jon Gibson is a flautist, saxophonist, composer and visual artist, a founding member of the Philip Glass Ensemble, and a central participant on numerous seminal minimalist music compositions.
 Gibson performed in the premiers of In C by Terry Riley and Drumming by Steve Reich, as well as Reich’s 1967 composition Reed Phase, which Reich wrote especially for him (Strickland 2001).
-For a time in the 1960s, alongside Philip Glass & Steve Reich, Gibson performed the music of Moondog during weekly sessions with the composer, recordings of which were made by Reich (Glass 2007, Preface)[full citation needed].
-He was briefly a member of the Theatre of Eternal Music with La Monte Young, and in the 1970s Gibson studied with Pandit Pran Nath (Young 2018, 12, 15).
-He has also performed and recorded with other composers, some of them minimalists, including Christian Wolff, David Behrman, Harold Budd, Alvin Curran, Arthur Russell, Annea Lockwood and Frederic Rzewski (Strickland 2001).
+For a time in the 1960s, alongside Philip Glass & Steve Reich, Gibson performed the music of Moondog during weekly sessions with the composer, recordings of which were made by Reich (Glass 2007, Preface).
+He was briefly a member of the Theatre of Eternal Music with La Monte Young, and in the 1970s Gibson studied with Pandit Pran Nath.
+He has also performed and recorded with other composers, including Christian Wolff, David Behrman, Harold Budd, Alvin Curran, Arthur Russell, Annea Lockwood, and Frederic Rzewski.

-In 1973, Gibson’s debut solo recording Visitations was released on the Chatham Square label, run by Philip Glass (Anon. n.d.).
-Visitations is a departure from the structured repetitions of his minimalist contemporaries, instead using field recordings, ambient flutes, synthesizers and free-flowing percussive textures.
+In 1973, Gibson’s debut solo recording Visitations was released on the Chatham Square label.
+The album is a departure from the structured repetitions of his minimalist contemporaries, instead using field recordings, ambient flutes, synthesizers, and free-flowing percussive textures.
 In 1977 Two Solo Pieces was released, also on the Chatham Square imprint, consisting of the droning organ composition Cycles and Untitled, a piece for solo alto flute.
 Gibson is also an accomplished visual artist.
-Throughout his career he has created numerous graphic text based works laden with musical information (Powell 2016).
-He also created the cover artwork for his solo albums Two Solo Pieces and Criss X Cross. –Bio as of 2019
+Throughout his career he has created numerous graphic text based works laden with musical information. –Bio as of 2019